-From the minute you arrive at the hotel, Alfiz Boutique Hotel is ready to immerse you in a truly unique lodging experience in Cartagena.
+From the minute you arrive at our colonial house, Alfiz Boutique Hotel is ready to immerse you in a truly unique lodging experience in Cartagena.
 Our English speaking staff members will take you on a tour of the hotel to introduce our international guests to the architecture, literature, and history of Cartagena.

-Each of our eight en-suite bedrooms is specifically dedicated to the most important periods of Cartagena’s history, from the Conquest to Independence.
+Each of our eight en-suite guestrooms is specifically dedicated to one important period of Cartagena’s history, from the Indigenous to the Republic.
 This allows our guests to experience a piece of Colombian history while enjoying a memorable stay at our boutique hotel.

 During the colonial era, Cartagena was one of the largest ports in America.
 From here the treasures were shipped to the Spanish Crown by maritime routes ending in the ports of Cartagena, Cadiz and Seville.
 Also, this city was the gateway for thousands of African slaves forcibly brought to America as labor force for Encomenderos.